Guide to Radiocarbon Sampling

 Field – Lab – Museum

-This guide is intended to assist researchers collecting 14 C samples in the field, lab, or museum to make the best decisions to achieve their research goals with the best possible results.
-In the moment of choosing your samples you are often facing physical, intellectual, and logistical challenges: weather extremes; time crunches; complex stratigraphic observations; and the inevitable critical find at 3 p.m. on the last day of the field season.
-The purpose here is to provide a resource to help clarify your decision process in those moments, and to allow you to remain focused on doing good science.
+This pocket guide is intended to assist researchers collecting 14C samples in the field, lab, or museum to make the best decisions to achieve their research goals.
+In the moment of choosing your samples you often face physical, intellectual and logistical challenges: weather extremes; time crunches; complex stratigraphic observations; and the inevitable critical find at 3pm on the last day of the field season.
+This guide is a resource to help clarify your decision process in those moments, and to help you do good science.

 Defining the Context

-Sampling from an excavation context is guided by an understanding of depositional processes and interpretation of natural and cultural stratigraphy.
+Sampling in the excavation context is guided by an understanding of depositional processes and interpretation of natural and cultural stratigraphy.
 Collecting samples opportunistically during excavation is a good idea, but targeted sampling when the entire context is fully understood is critical.
-When you collect a sample, always define the question that will be answered by the getting a 14 C date.
+When you collect a sample, always define the question that will be answered by getting a 14C date.
 Write this down explicitly in your notes when you collect the sample.
-It may seem obvious that charcoal from a fire pit tells you the age of the pit, but it also may indicate the age of the floor it’s built on, the age of associated artifacts, and constrain the age of another stratum that overlays it.
+It may seem obvious that charcoal from a fire pit tells you the age of the pit, but it also may indicate the age of the floor it is built on, the age of associated artifacts, and constrain the age of another stratum that overlays it.
 Write it all down.

 Sample Selection

-Usually the 14 C age of a dated sample is indirectly related to an event of interest.
-When we date charcoal from a hearth, we want to know when the hearth was made and the timing of associated artifacts and behaviors.
-What we actually date is the death of the plant from which the charcoal derived, which can predate the hearth by decades or centuries in some cases.
-To reduce the effects of old wood and in-built age, short lived samples are recommended where possible.
+Typically, the 14C age of a dated sample is indirectly related to an event of interest.
+When dating charcoal from a hearth, we want to know when the hearth was made and the timing of associated artifacts and behaviors.
+What we date is the death of the plant from which the charcoal was derived, which can predate the hearth by decades or centuries in some cases.
+To reduce the effects of old wood and in-built ages, short-lived samples are recommended where possible.

 • 10+ years: inner wood of trees; collagen in dentine and the petrous portion of the temporal; bulk soil organics.

-Avoid multiple or mixed samples.
+• Avoid multiple or mixed samples

 20-100 mg